abhishek-kumar-code/Redfish_Public/Specification.md

 #### Type identifiers in JSON Schema

-In JSON Schema definitions for Redfish schema, the JSON Schema-defined "title" property shall contain the Type URI that identifies the schema.
+In JSON Schema definitions for Redfish schema, the JSON Schema-defined "title" property shall contain the Type URI used to identify the schema.

 For example, the "title" property for the ComputerSystem schema would be: